Byron Bay Train

-The Byron Bay Train is a not-for-profit passenger rail service in Byron Bay, New South Wales.
-Since commencing in December 2017, it operates on a three-kilometre section of the disused Casino-Murwillumbah line.
+The Byron Bay Train is a not-for-profit passenger rail service in Byron Bay, New South Wales, Australia.
+Since commencing in December 2017, it operates on a three-kilometre section of the largely disused Casino-Murwillumbah line.

 A 1949-built 600 class railcar was converted to solar power for use on the service.

 History

-The first section of the Murwillumbah line (which the Byron Bay Train uses) opened between Lismore and Murwillumbah, connecting the Richmond and Tweed rivers.
+The first section of the Murwillumbah line (which the Byron Bay Train uses) opened in 1894 between Lismore and Murwillumbah, connecting the Richmond and Tweed rivers.
 Passengers and goods were transported to Sydney by coastal shipping from Byron Bay.
 Nine years later, an extension from Lismore to Casino opened (and later south to Grafton – it was not until 1932 that the line was fully connected to Sydney).
 The line became a branch line when in 1930, the North Coast line was extended from Kyogle to South Brisbane.
 The Casino-Murwillumbah railway was closed in 2004, with the last NSW CountryLink XPT train leaving Murwillumbah on 15 May 2004.

 The section of track to the north of the town centre was fully restored by private investment at a cost of about $300,000 per kilometre.
 Track work on the section commenced on 23 May 2016 and was completed in late November that year.
 New platforms and a storage shed were completed in April 2017.
 It was confirmed in early January 2017, the train would run on solar-hybrid operation.
 The solar service is believed to be a world first.

 Operations commenced on 16 December 2017.
 The service carried over 10,000 passengers in its first 19 days.
 One year later in January 2019, the train carried its 100,000th passenger.